Glycine: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-An in vivo study on rats aged 7 weeks who received meals consisting of a stable dose of methionine and various doses of glycine demonstrated an improvement in their longevity.
-The increase in lifespan appeared directly proportional to the ratio between the two amino acids.
-The authors concluded that glycine supplementation led to biochemical and endocrine changes inducing increased longevity.
+An in vivo study in 7-week-old rats that received diets composed of a stable dose of methionine and varying doses of glycine demonstrated a improvement in their longevity.
+The increase in life expectancy was reported to be directly proportional to the ratio between the two amino acids.
+The authors concluded that glycine supplementation produces biochemical and endocrine changes that induce increased longevity.

 Cardiovascular